visavishesh/dai_markov_chains/README.md

-    wipe/Shut = debt-tranche that has been voluntarily closed by owner unsafe = CDP is below 150% collateralization ratio safe = CDP is not below 150% collateralization ratio open = CDP is safe and is still open, these are present to properly acount for CDPs still open at the end of the obersvation period.
+    wipe/Shut = debt-tranche that has been voluntarily closed by owner unsafe = CDP is below 150% collateralization ratio safe = CDP is not below 150% collateralization ratio open = CDP is safe and is still open, these are present to properly acount for CDPs still open at the end of the observation period (UNIX 1549495867).
 They contribute to the time spent in 'safe' state, but not to the number of transitions from the 'safe' state.

 # The Code and the Output